 German Spekulatius Cookie Recipe

 This German Spekulatius Cookie Recipe has a long tradition.
-There are many possibilities to make the Spekulatius.
-The simplest way is to roll the dough with a rolling pin and cut the cookies with a square or rectangle cookie cutter.
-Another way would be to use a springerle rolling pin available here and cut them with a pastry wheel cutter available here.
-The original way used to be a wooden springerle mold, which is hard to get in the States and very expensive.
-I chose to use the springerle rolling pin in combination with the wheel cutter.
+There are various ways of making the German Spekulatius Cookies.
+The easiest way is to roll the dough with a rolling pin and cut the cookies with a square or rectangle cookie cutter.
+Another way would be to use a springerle rolling pin available here and cut the cookies with a pastry wheel cutter available here.
+The original way to make these cookies was using a wooden springerle mold.
+Such a mold may be difficult to find in the United States and may be very expensive.
+I use the springerle rolling pin combined with the wheel cuter.

 Ingredients for German Spekulatius Cookie Recipe: